manuamador/IEEE-EMC2015/README.md

 This repository contains the source codes used to produce the figures in the article:
 ### *Source Stirring Analysis in a Reverberation Chamber Based on Modal Expansion of the Electric Field*
-- Emmanuel Amador, EDF Lab, LME, emmanuel.amador@edf.fr -Philippe Besnier IETR-UMR CNRS 6164, INSA Rennes, philippe.besnier@insa-rennes.fr
+- Emmanuel Amador, EDF Lab, LME, emmanuel.amador@edf.fr
+- Philippe Besnier IETR-UMR CNRS 6164, INSA Rennes, philippe.besnier@insa-rennes.fr

 presented at the *Joint IEEE International Symposium on Electromagnetic Compatibility and EMC Europe, Dresden 2015.*